Ali Soufan

-Ali H. Soufan (علي صوفان; born 1971) is a Lebanese American former FBI agent who was involved in a number of high-profile anti-terrorism cases both in the United States and around the world.
+Ali H. Soufan (علي صوفان; born 1971) is a Lebanese-American former FBI agent who was involved in a number of high-profile anti-terrorism cases both in the United States and around the world.
 A 2006 New Yorker article described Soufan as coming closer than anyone to preventing the September 11 attacks and implied that he would have succeeded had the CIA been willing to share information with him.
 He resigned from the FBI in 2005 after publicly chastising the CIA for not sharing intelligence with him which could have prevented the attacks.
 He is a former and founding member of Veteran Intelligence Professionals for Sanity.

 In 2011, Soufan published a memoir which includes some historical background on al-Qaeda: The Black Banners: The Inside Story of 9/11 and the War Against al-Qaeda.
 In 2017, he published Anatomy of Terror: From the Death of Bin Laden to the Rise of the Islamic State.
 He is the CEO of The Soufan Group and founder of The Soufan Center, "a nonprofit organization dedicated to serving as a resource and forum for research, analysis, and strategic dialogue related to global security issues and emergent threats."
 Soufan is a Phi Kappa Theta alumnus and winner of the Kennedy award in 2018.

-In 2023, an honoree by the Carnegie Corporation of New York's Great Immigrant Award.
+In 2023, he was an honoree of Carnegie Corporation of New York for the Great Immigrant Award.